ut0mt8/k8sqndway/README.md

 ```

 ---

 # Provisioning Pod Network Routes

 Pods scheduled to a node receive an IP address from the node's Pod CIDR range.
 At this point pods can not communicate with other pods running on different nodes due to missing network.

-In this lab you will create a route for each worker node that maps the node's Pod CIDR range to the node's internal IP address, aka static networking mode.
+In this section you will create a route for each worker node that maps the node's Pod CIDR range to the node's internal IP address, aka static networking mode.

 > There are [other ways](https://kubernetes.io/docs/concepts/cluster-administration/networking/#how-to-achieve-this) to implement the Kubernetes networking model.
 Most common are using Flannel, Calico or Kube-router.